jimeh/emacs-builds/README.md

-The custom `emacs` script makes sure to use the main `Emacs.app/Contents/MacOS/Emacs` executable from the correct path, ensuring it finds all the relevant dependencies within the Emacs.app bundle, regardless of it it's exposed via `PATH` or symlinked to from elsewhere.
+The custom `emacs` script makes sure to use the main `Emacs.app/Contents/MacOS/Emacs` executable from the correct path, ensuring it finds all the relevant dependencies within the Emacs.app bundle, regardless of if it's exposed via `PATH` or symlinked from elsewhere.

 To use it, simply add `Emacs.app/Contents/MacOS/bin` to your `PATH`.
 For example, if you place Emacs.app in `/Applications`: